EmanuelBender/GoogleSheet_Inventory_System/README.md

 - Create a profile by adding a header and entering ID and amount of each item.
 The rest is automatic.
 - OVERVIEW SHEET: find your Profile via the search bar.
 - click the BUILD PROFILE button and follow prompts.
 - Building a profile means: it subtracts the components from the INVENTORY sheet and shows us a report on profile cost, stats and success.
+Then adds the Build to the BUILDS sheet and a Log entry to LOGS.

 **Automatic Shopping List:**
 - Generated via a button on the nav corner.